u-boot/u-boot/doc/board/toradex/colibri_imx7.rst

 Using update_uboot script
 -------------------------

-You can also usb U-Boot env update_uboot script, which wraps all eMMC/NAND specific command invocation:
+You can also use U-Boot env update_uboot script, which wraps all eMMC/NAND specific command invocations:

 .. code-block:: bash